iancervone/ios-sets-lab/README.md

  e.g `"The quick brown fox jumps over the lazy dog"` is a pangram e.g `"The quick brown fox jumped over the lazy dog"` is NOT a pangram

+//SOLUTION ONE
+//(this was the solution i came to before realizing that making a string into a set automaticly splits the words into characters not strings)

+var sentence = "The quick brown fox jumps over the lazy dog" sentence = sentence.lowercased()

+var char = Set<Character>()
+for a in sentence {
+if a == a {
+char.insert(a)
+}
+}
+char.remove(" ")

+let alphabet: Set<Character> = ["a","b","c","d","e","f","g","h","i","j","k","l","m","n","o","p","q","r","s","t","u","v","w","x","y","z"]

+var intersect: Set<Character> = char.symmetricDifference(alphabet)

+if intersect.count == 0 {
+print("its a pangram")
+} else {
+print("not pangram")
+}

+//SOLUTION TWO
+//(this was the simplier solution which i didnt realize was possible since i thought the original sentence needed to be broken into characters, and didnt realize this naturally happens when a string is made into a set )

+var secondSentence = "The quick brown fox jumped over the lazy dog" secondSentence = secondSentence.lowercased() var secondSentenceSet = Set(secondSentence) print(secondSentenceSet)

+var alphabet = "abcdefghijklmnopqrstuvwxyz" var setAlphabet = Set(alphabet)

+if secondSentenceSet.isSuperset(of: alphabet) {
+print("its a pangram")
+} else {
+print("not pangram")
+}

 ## Question 3